 2. High protein is hard on the kidneys and colon.

 The nitrogen in protein must be cleared by the kidneys.
 Protein is not an ideal “fuel for energy” but rather, is best saved for muscle repair.
 Eating large quantities of red meat is linked to colon cancer and prostate cancer.
 In fact, in the book The China Study, study after study supports a plant-based diet over animal based.
 Any “science” supporting Paleo is non-existent.
 Sorry folks, scientific studies support that a predominately plant-based diet, with meat enjoyed in moderation (oh sorry for saying that boring word again) is the way to go.

 3. They say, “cavemen didn’t eat legumes or tubers so don’t eat them.”

 Really?
 How do they know?
 Sweet potatoes, pinto beans, black beans, kidney beans, lentils, etc. are undeniably among the healthiest foods on this planet!
 They provide wonderful plant protein while sopping up nasty cholesterol.
 There is absolutely no value to excluding these foods.

-The bottom line: The latest news is that the Mediterranean diet is one of the healthiest in the world.
+The latest news is that the Mediterranean diet is one of the healthiest in the world.
 And it does include smaller amounts of smartly chosen grains (yes, even bread!) and legumes along with moderate meats and ample vegetables.
 And guess what?
-The 8 DIET FREE habits get you eating REAL FOOD which aligns with a Mediterranean diet perfectly!
+The 8 DIET FREE Habits get you eating REAL Food which aligns with a Mediterranean diet perfectly!
 So I say let your friends go on their overly restrictive Paleo diet while you live realistically DIET FREE, with a focus on REAL food.
 In no time at all they will be back where they started and wondering why you are doing so well!